The Large and Likely Inefficiency of Stable Matching Mechanisms: Quantifying (Un)Improvable Students

 \section{Quantifying (Un)Improvable Students}

-Now we turn to the question of identifying how many students are expected to be unimprovable on an average school choice problem.
-We consider a \emph{random school choice problem} where strict preferences and priorities are drawn independently and uniformly at random, with an equal number of students and schools (and each school's quota is one).
-We will use this framework assuming (as the majority of the aforementioned literature) that the number of students and schools is equal and given by $n$.
-The benefit of imposing this strong assumption is that it allows us to obtain tractable results.
-We denote by $P_n$ a random instance of a school choice problem of size $n$ and by $G^{\da(P_n)}$ the corresponding random envy digraph generated by DA in such problem.\footnote{We discuss many-to-one matching and correlated preferences in the Appendix.}
+Our main goal is to determine the expected fraction of improvable students in large markets by analyzing the non-trivial SCCs of DA's envy digraph.
+To do so, we consider a \emph{random school choice problem} where strict preferences and priorities are drawn independently and uniformly at random.
+We will use this framework assuming (as the majority of the random market literature) that the number of students and schools is equal and given by $n$.
+The benefit of imposing this strong assumption is that it allows us to simplify the analysis considerably.
+We denote by $P_n$ a random instance of a school choice problem of size $n$ and by $G^{\da(P_n)}$ the corresponding random envy digraph generated by DA in such problem.\footnote{We discuss extensions to many-to-one matching and correlated preferences in Appendices \ref{app:appendixone} and \ref{app:appendixtwo}.}

-First we will quantify the fraction of students who nobody envies or envy nobody, as we have argued these are unimprovable.
-Then we will proceed to asymptotically compute the fraction of students who are improvable.